Home

 Random image

 They will return to you when they feel social again, but they won’t apologize for taking time for themselves.
 It’s like expecting a fish to apologize for needing to get back to the water.
-They are not angry with you; they just don’t realize the Normal Person* never feel the need to be alone.
+They are not angry with you; they just don’t realize the Young Soul* never feel the need to be alone.
 (Yes, it’s basically the same duality as introverts and extroverts, just explained from a different perspective.)

 Too simple to be explained